For richer or poorer: coronavirus, cheap oil test climate vows

 But rapid renewable energy cost falls could give decarbonisation more momentum than in past downturns.

-Steve Young, chief financial officer of Duke Energy Corp,, a major U.S. electric utility, told Reuters the coronavirus so far does not seem to affect progress toward its goal of reducing its carbon footprint by 50% by 2030 and reaching net zero carbon emissions by 2050.
+Steve Young, chief financial officer of Duke Energy Corp, (DUK.N), a major U.S. electric utility, told Reuters the coronavirus so far does not seem to affect progress toward its goal of reducing its carbon footprint by 50% by 2030 and reaching net zero carbon emissions by 2050.

 Investors will also watch if any government stimulus packages aim to accelerate decarbonisation or simply encourage more high-emitting projects.